M31 Capital · Research Brief · February 2026

 Outcomes-Based Funding Architecture

 Fully capitated funding with outcomes-based bonuses.
-Complex patients carry higher capitation payments, not lower — making the hardest cases the most financially rewarding to serve well.
+Complex patients carry higher capitation payments, not lower, making the hardest cases the most financially rewarding to serve well.
 Behavioral incentives structured as rewards for engagement rather than penalties for outcomes.
-Four funding layers detailed in Part V.

 The Tiered Evidence Framework